 As the church grew in numbers of communicants, the Vestry was able to retire the debt on the property and the building allowing it to be consecrated as a Church.
 Bishop Burton was on hand for this milestone on April 19, 1924.
 Three years later in the fall of 1927, the parish was incorporated as St. Andrew’s Episcopal Church.

 Over the years St. Andrew’s has been blessed by an active and devoted group of people who find great joy in serving their church and their community.
 People who call St. Andrew’s home come from all walks of life and are committed to spiritual growth, mutual care for one another, and service to the poor and needy.
 St. Andrew’s has also been blessed by the commitment and service of dedicated clergy.
 Of those who have served as Rectors and Curates of this parish, five deserve special note.
 These dedicated priests of God’s Holy Church served St. Andrew’s for a total of seventy-nine years.
 The Rt.
 Rev’d.
 Wilson Hunter was rector from 1930 to 1938, and was later elected Bishop of Wyoming serving in that capacity until 1969.
 Rev’d.
 Allen Person served as rector from 1938 until 1968 and had the pleasure of offering God’s love to several generations of people at St. Andrew’s.
 A journalist and author, the Rev’d.
 Canon David Heil came to St. Andrew’s as Curate for the Rev’d.
 Person, and served as rector from 1968 to 1983.
 Most recently, the Very Rev’d.
-Dr. Ron Summers ministered to the people of St. Andrews from 1984 until his retirement in 2009 and currently holds the title of Rector Emeritus and is a trusted counsel to the present incumbent.
+Dr. Ron Summers ministered to the people of St. Andrews from 1984 until his retirement in 2009.
 Words cannot express the faith and dedication of these men of God.